Sleep

 4 to 6-month-old babies require around 14-16 hours of sleep per day, with around 10-12 hours of sleep through the night, and 4-5 hours per day, spread over 3-4 naps a day.
 As your baby grows from a 4-month-old to a 6-month-old, they will need less daytime sleep and may sleep longer through the night.

 Need more than a blog to help you navigate the 4 month sleep regression?
-Then check out our 4-6 Month Sleep Series course.
+Then check out our 4-6 Month Sleep Series course, that is inside Thrive, the Membership.
 Here you will find the information, toolkit and support you need to achieve your family sleep goals!

 What are Common Issues that Impact Sleep for a 4 to 6-Month-Old?